ufscwiki/Unfavorable-Semicircle-Wiki/docs/audio_composites.md

 **Audio-sample compositing** is a technique pioneered by Discord user `N25_CT13` in December, 2023 that involves converting the stereo audio channels of Unfavorable Semicircle's videos into images similar to [visual composites](Video_Composites "wikilink") - the core difference being that they are sourced from audio-samples rather than video-frames.

 Some of the iconography unveiled through this process has been entirely novel to UFSC's body-of-work, while others seem more familiar.
-One of the images revealed is the [Hearthstone](Hearthstone "wikilink") video-game icon.
+One of the images revealed is the [Hearthstone](Hearthstone "wikilink") video-game icon; another is the icon for the game Doom 3.

 The discovery of these composites seems to contradict the [♐️ANSWERS](ANSWERS "wikilink") tweet that claimed no major discoveries were left to be made in the UFSC investigation.
 If legitimate, it's also possible that the author was unaware of these images and that they are unintended side-effects of the process used to generate the huge quantity of videos uploaded.